MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-prerequisites.md

 - Windows Server 2012 R2 or later
 - .NET 4.7.2
 - The server must meet the same network requirements as managed devices.
+See [Network endpoints for Microsoft Intune](../fundamentals/intune-endpoints.md), and [Intune network configuration requirements and bandwidth](../fundamentals/network-bandwidth-use.md)
 - To support automatic updates of the connector software, the server must have access to the **Azure update service**:
   - Port: **443**
   - Endpoint: **autoupdate.msappproxy.net**